-The University of Delaware DPT Program is a University based physical therapist educational program housed within the College of Health Sciences.
+The University of Delaware Doctor of Physical Therapy (DPT) Program is a University based physical therapist educational program housed within the College of Health Sciences.
 The DPT program faculty members believe that the University is an appropriate environment for the education and development of future physical therapists, especially at the doctorate degree entry-level.

-In addition to graduates being prepared as entry – level generalist, they are also capable of pursuing a specialty area within the profession or for further graduate work in a research environment.
+In addition to preparing graduates to be entry-level generalists, they are also capable of pursuing a specialty area within the profession or for further graduate work in a research environment.
 As a program within a State supported institution of higher learning, we recognize the need and obligation to address the continually changing physical therapy needs of the State of Delaware.
 We also recognize the considerable commitment the State and University of Delaware have made to the growth and development of this program.
-As a member of the College of Health Sciences we are responsive to the development of partnerships throughout the state in an era of interdisciplinary collaborative healthcare to enhance our student learning, research diversity and post professional training.
+As a member of the College of Health Sciences, we are responsive to the development of partnerships throughout the state in an era of interdisciplinary collaborative healthcare to enhance our student learning, research diversity, and post professional training.

 Physical therapists serve many roles.
 Their primary professional duty is to provide excellent health care and to act as a patient advocate.
 They also act as administrators, consultants, educators, and researchers.
 As such, the educational preparation of the physical therapist is an integrative process, drawing from the liberal arts, basic sciences, natural sciences, and applied sciences.

 The DPT curriculum is predicated on evidenced-based practice.
 Clinically oriented courses draw extensively from primary source research as well as traditional theory and practice.
 A strong foundation in basic science is established early in the curriculum alongside courses in which students learn skills necessary for the practice of physical therapy.
 Integration between didactic courses and clinical practice takes place in our on-site PT clinics, which are a fundamental component of our Program.